ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 - [Guides and Best Practices (↗)](https://www.graphql.com/guides/)

 ## Services and endpoints
 The same GraphQL library and functionality as is used here is in use on several other parts of Contracting.Works, such as services for retrieving translated user interface texts or user settings.
-In addition to the main GraphQL endpoint, all GraphQL interfaces in Contracting.Works contains several utilities listed below.
+In addition to the main GraphQL endpoint, all GraphQL interfaces in Contracting.Works contain several utilities listed below.

 ### GraphQL Playground

 GraphQL Playground is an interactive editor for testing out your GraphQL queries, accessible through your web browser.

-Using Playground straight forward (just try it!).
-The query editor supports code completion based on the current model, which is also available in the sidebar navigation containing two tabs (*Docs* and *Schema*) listing all operations available in the API.
+Using Playground is straight forward (just try it!).
+The query editor supports code completion based on the current model, which is also available in the sidebar navigation containing two tabs (*Docs* and *Schema*).
+Those two list all operations available in the API.
 The Playground allows you to quickly familiarize yourself with the API, perform example operations, and send your first queries.

 [The playground is available here](https://contracting-extest-clientapi-graphql.azurewebsites.net/graphql/playground/)

 *_Note: in Contracting.Works, all GraphQL queries must specify the current client (tenant) and also provide a valid bearer token with access to the client._*

-- The GraphQL path on the tab in the playground (just beside _History_) need to be on the following format (replace "a-anonymisert" with your clientId): https://contracting-extest-clientapi-graphql.azurewebsites.net/client/b-dummydata/graphql
+- The GraphQL path on the tab in the playground (just beside _History_) needs to be of the following format (replace "a-anonymisert" with your clientId): https://contracting-extest-clientapi-graphql.azurewebsites.net/client/b-dummydata/graphql
 - Under HTTP HEADERS at the bottom of the screen, the following must be specified: {"Authorization":"Bearer _[bearer token value]_"} (see [Getting a valid bearer token](#getting-a-valid-bearer-token) for getting a valid token)

 ### GraphQL Voyager